 - Teaching Clean Code.
 Proceedings of the 1st Workshop on Innovative Software Engineering Education, 2018 more…

 - Java by Comparison – Become a Java Craftsman in 70 Examples.
 The Pragmatic Bookshelf, 2018 more…

 - Data-Driven Destination Recommender Systems.
 Proceedings of the 26th Conference on User Modeling, Adaptation and Personalization, ACM, 2018 more…

-- Recommending Crowdsourced Travels on wOndary.
+- Recommending Crowdsourced Trips on wOndary.
 Proceedings of the RecSys Workshop on Recommenders in Tourism, 2018 more…

 - Affective Computing and Bandits: Capturing Context in Cold Start Situations.
 Proceedings of the RecSys Joint Workshop on Interfaces and Human Decision Making for Recommender Systems, 2018 more…